ibm-cloud-docs/vmwaresolutions/vmonic/at-events.md

 When you manage user accounts, instances, clusters, and services in {{site.data.keyword.vmwaresolutions_short}}, an event is generated.

-The following table provides the actions that generate and send management events to Activity Tracker.
+The following table provides the actions that generate and send management events to {{site.data.keyword.at_short}}.

 | Action | Description |
 |:------ |:------------|